jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a fifth year PhD student at the Northwestern University Department of Economics.
-I'm mainly interested in development economics.
+I'm mainly interested in development economics and applied microeconomics.

 I currently do research on:
 - the strategic motives behind Chinese foreign aid to developing countries,
 - the role of the internet in facilitating the spread of political protests across Africa,
 - the historical determinants of national identity in Tanzania
 - and more.

+I enjoy teaching applied statistics and econometric methods with a focus on causal inference.